heptarch/heptarch.github.io/drafts/tarkovsky.md

 I thought that, at best, the May 79 cabinet might house correspondence with the Italian authorities or the Soviet film board which would bore the average reader, but prove invaluable to the biographer, the film critic, the cultural materialist.
-I would ask Chiara for more keys, draw some provenance diagrams, create accession numbers and EADs, and finish my summer by changing hats and penning an editorial recommendation.
+I would ask Chiara for more keys, draw some provenance diagrams, create accession numbers, and finish my summer by changing hats and penning an editorial recommendation.
 This, at least, was my surmise.